 Do You Have To Register a Boat Without a Motor?

-Written by Desiree Vilar in Become a Boat Owner
+Written by Desiree Vilar in Own a Boat

 Boat registration is a process by which a boat owner provides information about their boat to the state government.
 While some states require registration for all boats, whether motorized or not, others exempt non-motorized boats from registration.
 If you own a non-motorized boat and are unsure whether you need to register it or not, we'll find out in this article.